 Prerequisite: Junior standing.
 Work in a special area of student interest, subject to departmental approval and supervision.
+This course is graded on a letter grade system.

 BUS 408 - Organizational Behavior (3)

 Prerequisite: BUS 307.
 The study of how individuals and groups impact the behavior in and performance of organizations.
 Emphasis will be placed on improving organization productivity and performance through enhancing motivation, communication and leadership skills, and related organizational applications.